AmeeraJabban/paient-project/README.md

 # paient-project
+Using
+ajax ,
+nodejs ,
+knockout for data-binding,
-ajax ,nodejs ,knockout, route engine , validation engine
+route engine for routing ,
+validation engine for validation